artemave/node-test-runners-performance-comparison/readme.md

 ## Methodology

 The goal is to establish how much overhead a test runner ensues.
 There are three facets to that (scenarios):
-1. how long does it take to load a single test file
+1. how long it takes to load a single test file
-1. how long does it take to load all test files
+1. how long it takes to load all test files
-1. how long does it take to run all test files
+1. how long it takes to run all test files

 To support those there are two types of tests:
 - a blank test that does nothing (used in for 1 and 2)